andyjwest/test-pages/public/posts/build_a_better/BBWP.md

 Warlocks are the best tool box class 5th edition has to offer.
 The act as the most customizable option in the game.
 By third level, you have chosen your own Patron, Invocations, Spells, and Pact boon- literally every feature you've obtained has offered customization choices.
 A huge part of the identity and popularity of the class comes from this customization bit.
 More importantly, the Otherworldly Patron drives player and DM imagination alike and inspires players to come up with unique and engaging characters.

 Designing patrons for whatever purpose asks a lot of the creator.
-For todays Brew Bits, we'll break down Otherworldly Patrons in a step by step guide that can help you bring your own Otherworldly Entities to the table in ways the core books just don't support.
+For today’s Brew Bits, we'll break down Otherworldly Patrons in a step by step guide that can help you bring your own Otherworldly Entities to the table in ways the core books just don't support.

 Our warlock otherworldly patron that we'll be using for reference is the Endless Ooze- whether you are a worshiper of Jubilex, demon lord of oozes, or have contacted a plane encompassing hive mind ooze from the outer realms, the Endless Ooze brings the all the fun of the gelatinous cube and black pudding to your Warlocks!